 2. Emotional Eating or Stress Snacking

 Between sleepless nights and busy days, food can become a source of comfort.
 While it’s understandable, it may leave you feeling stuck.
-What to do:

 Create a snack station with nourishing options like fruits, nuts, or yogurt to fuel your busy mom life.